 Power Management

-RAK3401 nRF52 Power Management
+RAK3401 nRF52 power management

 The RAK3401 now has proper nRF52 power management.
 The nRF52 platform is capable of very low idle current, but only when the firmware actually takes advantage of the hardware sleep states.
 This update means RAK3401 nodes should last noticeably longer on battery.